McDonald’s Canada Comes to the Table After Allergy Backlash

 Jennifer Marley, a partner at Sklar Wilton & Associates Ltd., a Toronto-based market research company, says the chain’s decision is “creating a lot of bad will with a small, but impactful niche.”
 When asked the company’s communication of this change to consumers, she replied that McDonald’s “slammed” the news in everyone’s face.
 “You used to go there and feel safe with food allergies, but now that’s gone.”

-Harada says Food Allergy Canada’s goal isn’t to tell restaurants how to run their business, but to be mindful of the language they use to communicate about allergens that will now be of concern and how they manage the risk of cross-contact.
+Harada says Food Allergy Canada’s goal isn’t to tell restaurants how to run their business, but to be mindful of the language they use to communicate about allergens protocols to manage the risk of cross-contact.

 She views the McDonald’s situation as “a platform for us to talk about wider issues and that we’d like to see food services welcome people with food allergies.
 We’d rather see more specific language than a blanket statement.
 People appreciate details; where they get really upset is when it’s not explained.”